 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 I operate on a sliding scale, with concessions available for students and those currently unemployed.
 In addition, I am registered with a number of health insurance providers.

-I currently have availability on Monday daytime.
+I currently have availability on Mondays.